bryguy481/Program5/README.md

        The code runs and our maze appears, it just doesn't have all the edges.
 I think this is to do with the way I put the vertices into the array.
 For example, the vertex that one vertex is connect with may not be added yet so it may not connect them when the GUI is made.
 Will look more into it later.

+Brian: The Main method is not seeing them as connect when using the "areConnected() method".
+Will look into this.